nimiq/mining-pool/README.md

 ## Run
 Run `node index.js --config=[CONFIG_FILE]`.
 See `[server|service|payout].sample.conf` for sample configuration files and clarifications.

+## Custom Behavior
+The pool server supports custom behaviors through the optional `eventHandlers.js` file.
+Code written here will be run every time a specific event occurs.
+The currently supported events are:

+* **beforeRegister** - Called on a *server* configuration when a register message is received, before setting up the `PoolAgent`.
+* **onRegister** - Called on a *server* configuration after a `PoolAgent` has successfully been registered.

+See `eventHandlers.sample.js` for the template.
+To use, copy to a new file: `eventHandlers.js`, and add your own logic inside the defined callbacks.
+The pool server will automatically include this file if it exists.

 ## License
     Copyright 2018 The Nimiq Foundation